For local authority areas in England, the most recent weekly Covid-19 rates are available.

 The number of new cases per 100,000 individuals is how the rate is calculated.

-The data for the last four days (June 20-23) was omitted since it was incomplete and did not reflect the true number of instances.
+The data for the last four days (June 27-30) was omitted because it was incomplete and did not reflect the true number of instances.

-The highest prevalence is still in Blackburn with Darwen, Lancashire, with 778 new cases reported in the seven days leading up to June 19 – or 519.7 cases per 100,000 people.
+Hyndburn, Lancashire, had the highest rate, with 474 new cases reported in the seven days leading up to June 26 – or 584.9 cases per 100,000 people.

-This is a decrease from 575.8 in the seven days leading up to June 12.
+This is an increase from 464.0 in the seven days leading up to June 19.

 The complete list can be found below.

-From left to right, it reads: name of local authority; rate of new cases in the seven days to June 19; number (in brackets) of new cases recorded in the seven days to June 19; rate of new cases in the seven days to June 12; number (in brackets) of new cases recorded in the seven days to June 12.
+From left to right: name of local authority; rate of new cases in the seven days leading up to June 26; number (in brackets) of new cases recorded in the seven days leading up to June 26; rate of new cases in the seven days leading up to June 19; number (in brackets) of new cases recorded in the seven days leading up to June 19; rate of new cases in the seven days leading up to June 19; number (in brackets) of new cases recorded in the seven days leading up to June 19.